Changdao

 The changdao seems to have first appeared during the Tang dynasty as the preferred weapon choice for elite vanguard infantry units in the Tang army.
-It was described as having an overall length of seven feet, composed of a three foot long single edged blade and four foot long pole grip.
-Due to its considerable length and size it became one of the hallmarks of elite Tang infantry, who were often placed at the front of the army as spearheads against enemy formations.
+It was described as having an overall length of seven feet, composed of a three-foot-long single-edged blade and a four-foot-long pole grip.
+Due to its considerable length and size, it became one of the hallmarks of elite Tang infantry and was often placed at the front of the army as spearheads against enemy formations.
 The Taibai Yinjing states: